 Will Running Ruin your Knees?

 The answer is NO. Running will not ruin your knees.
+It will not wear off your cartilage and cause you knee pain.
 In fact, contrary to sedentary people’s belief, running is actually good for your knees.

 The following are some findings published by various authorities in this subject:

 According to a Stanford University’s 2008 study that tracked more than 500 older runners for more than 20 years, regular runners were seven times less likely to require knee replacement.
 In fact elderly runners have fewer disabilities, a longer span of active life and are half as likely as non-runners to die early deaths, the research found.

 Another study published in the American Journal of Preventive Medicine in 2008 titled Long Distance Running and Knee Osteoarthritis – A Prospective Study, found that long-distance running among healthy older individuals was not associated with accelerated osteoarthritis.
 The researched showed that severe osteoarthritis may not be more common among runners.